Onechi Lwenje

 Onechi Lwenje (born 1985) is an actor in Zambian cinema.
 Apart from acting, Onechi is also a prolific author, filmmaker, award-winning producer and director.
 He is the founder of a media production company called 'Landmark Communications Limited' and founder of a game development company, music publisher and animation studio called 'Courtland Media Lab'.

 Personal life

 Onechi was born in 1985 in Lusaka, Zambia to a veteran journalist father and an agro-economist mother in a family with three siblings.
 His father Patson Victor Robert Lwenje served in the diplomatic service in Beijing, China, where Onechi was two and a half years old at that time.
 Patson was also a journalist in the 1980s, a music critic and entertainment writer.

 Onechi completed primary education from International School of Beijing, Nkwazi Primary and Gospel Outreach Christian Academy.
 Then he attended to Kabulonga Boys Secondary School for secondary education and finished education in 2002.
 Then, he pursued studies in Information Systems Management at ZCAS.
-He is also a certified Microsoft Systems Engineer and worked for NCC Phoneix Contractors and Mediterranean Shipping Company for few years.
+He is also a certified Microsoft Systems Engineer and worked for NCC Phoenix Contractors and Mediterranean Shipping Company for few years.